direct to content

 History

-By the end of the first year of the war, the Emden had captured 31, mostly British vessels, and with as many as 60 Allied cruisers in its trail, it had become the most hunted ship in the world.
+By the end of the first year of the war, the Emden had captured 31 mostly British vessels and with as many as 60 Allied cruisers in its trail, it had become the most hunted ship in the world.
 While legend grew, the Emden's run finally came to an end on 9 November, when it encountered the much larger and faster British Australian cruiser HMAS Sydney.

-The wreck of the Emden at North Keeling Island, Source: Green Collection, State Library of Victoria.
+The wreck of the Emden at North Keeling Island, Source: Green Collection, State Library of Victoria

 Description

-Class: Dresden-class light cruiser
+Class: Dresden-class light cruiser.

-Shipyard: Kaiserliche Werft, Danzig
+Yard: Kaiserliche Werft, Danzig.

-Armament: 2 rapid fire guns, 2 torpedo-tubes
+Armament: 2 rapid fire guns, 2 torpedo-tubes.

 Status

-SMS Emden
+The SMS Emden wreck site.

-The Emden wreck site.
-Source: Underwater Australasia.
+The propeller of the Emden at the wreck site, Source: Underwater Australasia

 References

-Down on 6 December
+Down on 21 December

 New in MaSS